chakra-ui/chakra-ui-vue-next/docs/pages/features/chakra-factory.md

 # Chakra Factory

-Chakra factory serves as an **object of chakra enabled JSX elements**, and also **a function that can be used to enable custom component** to receive chakra's style props.
+Chakra factory serves as an **object of chakra enabled HTML elements**, and also **a function that can be used to enable custom component** to receive chakra's style props.